What is a representation review?

 When does formal consultation start and end?

-What’s happening with the Māori Constituency?
+What’s happening with the Māori constituency?